usccolumbia/CSPBenchMetrics/README.md

-# Crystal Structure Prediction Performance Metrics
+# CSPMetrics: Crystal Structure Prediction Performance Metrics

 This repository contains the code and datasets for the paper:
 **